simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - Data type of the output image.
 Either “auto” (default), or an image type string: char, uchar, short, ushort, int, uint, float, or double
+   * - resample_when_linear
+     - GLOBAL, STAGE
+     - Setting this field to true will cause plastimatch to resample the moving image to the fixed image geometry when warping the image with a linear (translation, rigid, similarity, affine) transform.
+       Setting this field to false will cause plastimatch to warp the image by changing the image origin and direction cosines.
+       In versions through 1.8.x, the default is true.
+       In version 1.9.0, the default value will be changed to false.
    * - logfile
      - GLOBAL
      - Filename for output log of registration progress